Find Affordable College Courses

 Of the 50 students majoring in psychology at Washburn University, 28% are male and 72% are female.

-With a ranking of #7, Emporia State University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
+Emporia State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
 Located in the town of Emporia, ESU is a public college with a medium-sized student population.

 About 88% of the students majoring in psychology at the school are women while 13% are male.